The Lifestyle

 Origin Cote De Nuits, France

 She is known to make exclusive wine that only the wealthy can afford.
 The production of Musigny Grand Cru is estimated to be 700 bottles per year.
-Cost of a bottle on an average is $17,783 and the most expensive vintage was sold for $58,154.
+The cost of a bottle on average is $17,783 and the most expensive vintage was sold for $58,154.

 3. Scharzhofberger Riesling Trockenbeerenauslese $13,376